 Five Branches University, a Graduate School of Traditional Chinese Medicine, is dedicated to educating students to become exceptional practitioners, educators and researchers.

 • Provide the highest level of professional education in Traditional Chinese Medicine and integrative medicine in the U.S. and internationally.

 • Develop highly-skilled TCM clinical practitioners, educators and researchers.

 • Advance the practice of TCM as an independent medical modality through clinical practice, education and research.

 • Encourage professional collaboration among TCM practitioners, faculty, patients, and other health care providers to transform the worldview of healthcare; to recognize TCM as a significant component of world medicine.

-• Support an international and diverse cultural community by offering our programs in three languages and by providing students the opportunity to study abroad.
+• Support an international and diverse cultural community by offering our programs in English & Chinese and by providing students the opportunity to study abroad.

 • Foster a professional environment for faculty, staff and students which promotes academic excellence as well as personal growth and development.

 • Provide exceptional TCM and integrative medicine patient care to the community through the Five Branches University health centers.

 • Educate the general public about the significant benefits of TCM healthcare through continuing education programs and community lectures.